maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

 - Thus, when the admin configures the application and saves the metadata like tags, the root Structured data can be created which will make the admin as the owner of the application.
-- The root structure data plays a very important role as it is the single source from which the application can get the information while booting.
+- The root structure data plays a very important role as it is the single source from which the application can get the information while loading.
 Thus a deterministic approach must be in place for identifying the root structured data.
 - The hash of service name and public name can be used as the ID for the root/master structured data.

 #### Summing it up
 When the admin configures the application for the first time.
-The application will create a root structured data with `type_tag as 8` and with id `SHA512(service name + public name)`.
+The application will create a root structured data with `tag_type as 8` and with id `SHA512(service name + public name)`.
 The data part of the structured data can be anything that would fit the needs of the application like, `csv, toml, json` etc. In this use case we would be using a JSON object.

 #### Application looking up for the master Structured data on start
-When a user reaches the end point (forum.maidsafe.safenet), the application will be able to lookup for the structured data with the `type_tag 8` and id `SHA512(service name + public name)`.
+When a user reaches the end point (forum.maidsafe.safenet), the application will be able to lookup for the structured data with the `tag_type 8` and id `SHA512(service name + public name)`.
 Once the data is fetched, based on the JSON object rest of the data needed by the application can be fetched.

 #### When a new thread is created